nuta/archives/hal/x86/README.md

 # x86
-The HAL for AMD64/Intel64 processors.
+The HAL for x86_64 processors.
+32-bit processors is not supported.